DCotterill/halixia-hugo/content/ma/private-healthcare-250.md

 layout: static
 ---

-How taking out private medical insurance works
+How taking out private medical insurance works.

 Private healthcare is paid-for medical treatment.
 It’s an alternative to free treatment on the NHS.
 It can be costly, but taking out private medical insurance to pay for it can help.